PotHix/pothix.github.com/content/post/stats-may-2017.md

 ### Hours working

-Here are my data from my time tracking software, [Toggl](https://toggl.com):
+Here is the data from my time tracking software, [Toggl](https://toggl.com):

 [![Hours working using Toggl](/images/stats/2017/may/toggl-time-working.png "Hours working using Toggl")](/images/stats/2017/may/toggl-time-working.png "")